Making a living from home, using your voice and choosing your own hours. It sounds like a dream. But for thousands globally, it’s a daily reality.

 i feel like thats quite relative, to some success is being in big budget movies, but to small time VA’s like me, its more like having a decent sized set of people who like stuff with you in it and know your name

 — Mexi (@mexiwastaken) October 16, 2020

-Because the definition of success varies from person to person, it’s difficult to pin down just a single answer.
-Ultimately, if you’re able to find joy and satisfaction in your work, what else is there?
+Because the definition of success varies from person to person, it isn’t easy to pin down just a single answer.
+Ultimately, if you can find joy and satisfaction in your work, what else is there?

 We hope you’ve enjoyed this article, and if you’ve read an answer that resonates with you, why not follow the writer and retweet their comment.
 There is no better way to say thank you and show your appreciation.